Mystraht/extension-apprating/README.md

 Installation
 ============

-You can easily install IAP using haxelib:
+You can easily install apprating using haxelib:

     haxelib install extension-apprating